 - DCOM – This is the Distributed Component Object Model, which is a proprietary Microsoft technology for clients to access remote components.
 The biggest issue with this mechanism was it was up to the client application to free up resources when no longer required.Secondly, when the client sent the request, it was up to the client to ensure that the request was wrapped or marshaled in a correct way so that the web service could understand the request sent.
 Another issue was if the client application was a Java based application which had to work DCOM (Microsoft Technology) additional coding was required to ensure that applications built in other programming languages could work with DCOM based web services.

 - Java RMI – Known as Java Remote Method Invocation, this was Java implementation on how remote objects could be called through remote procedure calls.
 The biggest restriction of this technology was that Java RMI could only be run on a Java Virtual Machine.
 This meant that the calling application also has to be run on the Java framework in order to make use of Java RMI.

 The main differences between SOAP and these techniques are as follows

-- Working over HTTP – All of the RPC techniques have one big limitation, and it is that they don’t work in accordance with the HTTP protocol.
+- Working over HTTP – All of the RPC techniques have one big limitation, and it is that they don’t work by the HTTP protocol.
 Since all applications on the web had to work on this protocol, this used to be a major roadblock for clients which had to access these RPC-style web services.

-- Working with non-standard ports – Since the RPC style web services did not work in accordance with the HTTP protocol, separate ports had to be open for them in order for clients to access the functionality from these web services.
+- Working with non-standard ports – Since the RPC style web services did not work by the HTTP protocol, separate ports had to be open for them for clients to access the functionality from these web services.